-Fishing The Delta draws a large number of anglers.
+Fishing attracts a large number of anglers to the delta region.
 Species that can be found in the Delta area include bluegill, several types of bass and catfish as well as shad.
 Salmon and sturgeon Steelhead have a run through the Delta and tasty crawdads are also a favorite.

 Camping – With over 50 campgrounds and RV parks in the Delta area, having a nature-based weekend at the Delta is easy.
 There is a mix of public and private camping areas, most of their camping sites are right along the waterway.
 Many private resorts having boat launch facilities.
 Some parts also offer boat-in camping, which can be a great way to get away from it all.

 There is also day use options at Brannan Island, including windsurfing, picnicking, shade structures, restrooms Franks Tract State Recreation Area is located southeast of Brannan Island and is primarily used by anglers and waterfowl hunters.

 Bird Watching – The numerous waterways and various habitats make the Sacramento River Delta a paradise for bird watching.
 The Delta is part of the Great Pacific Flyway, which attracts birds that are migrating from Alaska to Mexico.
 This provides a great opportunity to not only see resident birds of the area, but also migrating species.

 There are several vendors that offer cruises on the Sacramento River.
 If you want to get out on the water with a guide and a fun atmosphere, this can be a great way to see the river.
 Most cruises have a naturalist or guide on board who will point out the sites, wildlife and historic importance of things you pass.

 Wine Tasting – You may not expect there to be a wine scene in the Delta, but the little town of Clarksburg is home to a few tasting rooms that make for a fun stop during your Delta visit.
 Clarksburg is location about 15 miles south of Sacramento and is home to Galeria do Vinho, Scribner Bend Vineyards, and Bogle Vineyards.

 Getting to the Sacramento River Delta